 Implant patients with prior sinus issues are also encouraged to be forthright with their oral surgeons during discussions about possible implant surgery, since that procedure can exacerbate existing problems.
 A simple percussion test on the teeth can reveal an existing sinus infection.

 Also, some research indicates that dental implants may need additional treatment compared to traditional root canal surgery.
 In general, dental experts recommend continued adherence to a sound oral hygiene program and avoidance of hard items, such as ice and hard candy, which can break both article crowns and natural teeth.
 People who grind their teeth ought to get treatment to avoid damaging their implants.

 Ready to sink your teeth into some more information?
-Visit the links and resources on the next page.
+Visit the links and resources below.